5 Ways The Right Youth Group Can Maximize Your Teen’s Spiritual Growth

 1. Youth groups provide a place where friendships can be built and an atmosphere that promotes moral principles and integrity.

 During my time as a youth leader, I found that teenagers are simply excited about being together.
 It energizes them; even the more reserved ones.
-In today’s fast-paced society, teenagers face tremendous pressure to perform and produce.
-Because of this, many of their schools and activities are highly structured and lacking in social interaction.
-In a good youth group, teens are placed in an environment that welcomes friendships and fun.

-The best part about the youth group experience is that teens get to explore their faith with each other and grow spiritually together.
 While teens won’t automatically make the right choices just because they attend church, they will have a chance to be mentored by other friends who are making great choices.
 They will also develop a system of accountability with each other and become positive influences in each other’s lives.
 The friendships formed in a youth group are invaluable and often last a lifetime.

 As iron sharpens iron, one person sharpens another.”
 (Proverbs 27:17 NIV)